Mortgage bankers Vs mortgage brokers: why use a mortgage broker?

 Does giving up a day of your time to sit in an office or bank, answering questions and filling out paperwork sound like your idea of fun?
 No. Ours neither.

-Most people assume that getting a mortgage means heading straight to your bank but unfortunately, this can mean missing out on the right deal for your needs.
-It’s a bit like looking for car insurance - you want to take a look at what everyone has to offer first rather than just going with what you know.
-The problem is, it’s not always clear where to look.
-And that’s where a mortgage broker comes in.
+Most people assume that getting a mortgage means heading straight to your bank or building society, but unfortunately this can mean missing out on the right mortgage for your circumstances.
+It’s a bit like searching for car insurance - you want to have a look at all of your options first before making a decision.
+The problem is, it’s not always clear where to look and that’s where a mortgage broker comes in.

 What does a mortgage broker do?

-There seems to be a misconception of what mortgage brokers actually do.
-Ultimately, it’s a mortgage broker’s job to find you the right mortgage for your needs, and here’s how we can help you do just that.
+Ultimately, it’s a mortgage broker’s job to find you the right mortgage for your needs, and here’s how they can help you do just that.

 1. Assess your requirements with a simple chat

 As mortgage brokers, we start by arranging one of our expert mortgage advisers to assess your requirements.
-This includes listening to your needs, looking into your current financial situation and taking the time to understand your personal circumstances.
-Because we understand that your time and money are precious.
+This includes listening to your requirements, looking into your current financial situation and taking the time to understand your personal circumstances.
+Because we understand that your time is precious, and your monthly budget is very important to you, we try to take up as little of your time as possible.

 2. Make recommendations that put your needs first

-Once we’ve assessed your situation, we go away and search the market.
-Using our nationwide contacts we then come up with a product recommendation for you.
-At Mortgage Advice Bureau, we work with over 90 different lenders - so you aren’t restricted to just one bank or building society’s criteria.
-Having this flexibility means you’ll have much more choice and can find the mortgage deal that’s right for you.
+Once we’ve assessed your situation, we go away and search the market using our bespoke sourcing system, to find a product we recommend for you.
+At Mortgage Advice Bureau, we work with over 90 different lenders - so you aren’t restricted to just one bank or building society’s products or lending criteria.
+Having this flexibility means you’ll have much more choice and find the mortgage deal that’s right for you.

 3. Deal with the application, so you don’t have to worry